Phanaeng: History

 The exact origin of phanaeng curry is still unknown, although most sources can be traced back to the central region of Thailand in the early Rattanakosin era.
-Early Thai cookbook Tam Raa Kap Khao (ตำรากับเข้า), printed in 1889, already mentioned kai phanaeng (ไก่พะแนง).
+Early Thai cookbook Tam Raa Kap Khao (ตำรากับข้าว), printed in 1889, already mentioned kai phanaeng (ไก่พะแนง).
 This dish is said to have originated in that era.
 This curry is rich in flavor, made with coconut milk, and has a slightly sweet taste.
 It was later prepared in the palace style before becoming a popular dish in restaurants throughout Thailand.

 Some food writers believe phanaeng is influenced by trade and cultural contact with Malaysia.
 This is noticeable by the use of roasted peanuts and the similarity between the name of this dish and the Malaysian island of Penang.
 However, other researchers argue that its main ingredients—coconut milk, fish sauce, and Thai curry paste—show a distinctly Thai origin and culinary identity.

 In the late twentieth century, phanaeng became widely known outside of Thailand due to the increasing popularity of Thai restaurants abroad.